Elyas2827/Python_calculator/README.md

-# Python_calculator
+# Python Calculator

-this is my first python calculator project and i m soo happy to create this
+This is a simple calculator program written in Python that performs basic arithmetic operations like addition, subtraction, multiplication, and division.